Why Are the Emirates (UAE) Supporting the RSF?

 November 16th, 2024 - written by: Emirates Working Group

 For this blog post, we have compiled material about the Emirates (UAE).
 The Emirates are often seen as players on the sidelines, when it is not about major sporting events, airlines, conferences or tourist highlights.
-In fact, however, UAE is a ptototype for a new model of regional imperialism: Extractionism, development by displacement, and the making of a low-paid labour force without democracy.
+In fact, however, UAE is a prototype for a new model of regional imperialism: Extractionism, development by displacement, and the making of a low-paid labour force without democracy.
 The Emirs see labour as a returnable imported commodity, the function of the state is maintained by a small Emirati elite with servants from all over the world, and extractionism results in militia wars, displacement, and hunger crisis, especially in Sudan.

 In our Dossier on Sudan, our main interest was the Sudanese Revolution, and the social basis of this revolution, namely the Resistance Committees, and the social networks of the everyday life, and also the growing strength of the women in the revolutionary process, and the overcoming of „tribal“ sentiments.

-We have then analyzed the War in Sudan as a destruction of that revolutionary social fabric.
+We have then analysed the War in Sudan as a destruction of that revolutionary social fabric.
 Now, the longer this war is going on, the more we are concerned with the UAE asserting their interests and securing their investments at all costs, against all precepts of humanity.
 And more and more we see that UAE is not only securing their investments, but clearing new fields for investment, by displacing the population.

 Who could stop UAE?